Exploring Deep Learning and Ultra-Widefield Imaging for Diabetic Retinopathy and Macular Edema

-In this Task 2 we can observe the best results across all domains.
+In Task 2 we can observe the best results across all domains.
 High sensitivity is crucial for screening programs to avoid false negatives.
 Performance reflects that referable DR lesions, such as hemorrhages and neovascularization, are clearly captured in UWF.
-While frequency models achieve lower scores, they provide robust detection, confirming Fourier features offer complementary information.
-The minimal gap between CNNs and emerging models indicates both families effectively capture diagnostic lesions.
+Although frequency models achieve lower scores, they provide robust detection, confirming that Fourier features offer complementary information.
+The small gap between CNNs and emerging models indicates that both families effectively capture diagnostic lesions.

 Grad-CAM (Fig.~\ref{fig:gradcam_examples}G–H) supports these results, as correct predictions highlight retinal areas containing hemorrhages and exudates, matching clinical markers\cite{Wilkinson2003}.
-This confirms the models detect characteristic UWF lesions and rely on clinically meaningful features.
+This confirms that the models detect characteristic UWF lesions and rely on clinically significant features.